writethedocs/www/docs/conf/prague/2019/schedule.rst

 Job Fair
 ~~~~~~~~

-New in 2019!
 We'll be holding a job fair on Tuesday morning!

 * **Where**: {{about.venue}}, {{about.unconfroom}}
 * **When**: **10:30-11:50**